0xy1de/Oxyde-Y2K/README.md

-# Oxyde RT
+# Oxyde Y2k
 ### Oxyde Retro Technology

-Oxyde RT is a **branch of the Oxyde desktop environment** with a nostalgic twist—bringing back the **retro feel of early 2000s operating systems** without being Windows XP itself.
+Oxyde Y2k is a desktop environment with a nostalgic twist—bringing back the **retro feel of early 2000s operating systems** without being Windows itself.
 This will serve as the front end for an upcoming new Linux flavor.

 ---